humanprotocol/human-protocol/packages/sdk/python/human-protocol-sdk/README.md

 ### Escrow

-Creating a new HUMAN Protocol Escrow requires a `Web3` instance, an ERC20 token address to use for pay outs, a list of addresses that can that can perform actions on the contract and an `EscrowConfig` instance containing all the necessary information to setup an escrow.
+Creating a new HUMAN Protocol Escrow requires a `Web3` instance, an ERC20 token address to use for pay outs, a list of addresses that can perform actions on the contract and an `EscrowConfig` instance containing all the necessary information to setup an escrow.

 Additionally, it requires a number of tokens to be previously staked.